GuildCrafts/web-development-js/_goals/252-Init_6-OOP_Practice_with_Bike_Shop.md

 In this goal, you'll work with your team on a series of JavaScript exercises in the [oop-practice][] repo that focus on core OOP concepts, patterns, and principles.

 This goal makes extensive use of the tutorials and exercises on [JavaScript.info](http://javascript.info/), especially those in the [Objects, classes, inheritance](http://javascript.info/object-oriented-programming) section.
 It is _highly recommended_ that you make use of this resource, even beyond what is explicitly stated in the specs.

-If this is your first time working with [Node.js][nodejs], you will have to install it.
-You may also want to take some time to go through the Node.js and npm courses on Treehouse (see links in [Resources > Courses](#courses)).

 ### Recommended Pace